Got my GCSE results - what next?

 Congratulations!
 If you already have a place at sixth form, college or with a training provider, continue with your plans.

 If your grades are higher than you expected, you can either continue with your plans, or you might want to take a different course or go to another college or sixth form.
-You'll be able to talk about your options with your tutor or careers adviser or read more in our choices at 16+ pages.
+You'll be able to talk about your options with your careers adviser or tutor at your school or a careers adviser from the National Careers Service.

 Whatever you decide, make sure you have an interest in the subject or field you've chosen to study, and that it's the right level for you.

 My results are worse than I expected or I don't know what to do next

 Try not to worry as there is plenty of time to decide what you want to do and make plans.
 It helps to talk to someone and go through your options - speak to your school’s career adviser or tutor or staff at the college or 6th form that you have applied to.
 You look on National Careers website for further information about post 16 options.

 You can also contact a Youth Support Worker who will be able to offer advice, or chat to them over the phone.
 Find out who you can contact.